Algebraic cocompleteness and finitary functors: Abstract

 \section{Abstract}

-A number of categories is presented that are algebraicly complete and cocomplete, i.e., every endofunctor has an initial algebra and a terminal coalgebra.
+A number of categories is presented that are algebraically complete and cocomplete, i.e., every endofunctor has an initial algebra and a terminal coalgebra.
+Example: assuming GCH, the category $Set_{\leq \lambda}$ of sets of power at most $\lambda$ has that property, whenever $\lambda$ is an uncountable regular cardinal.

-For finitary set functors the initial algebra and terminal coalgebra are proved to carry a canonical partial order with the same conservative CPO-completion.
+For all finitary (and, more generally, all precontinuous) set functors the initial algebra and terminal coalgebra are proved to carry a canonical partial order with the same ideal completion.
 And they also both carry a canonical ultrametric with the same Cauchy completion.
-Finally, for cardinals $\lambda$ of countable cofinality we prove that all endofunctors of the category $\Set_{\leq \lambda}$ (sets of power at most $\lambda$) are finitary.
+Finally, all endofunctors of the category $\Set_{\leq \lambda}$ are finitary if $\lambda$ has countable cofinality and there are no measurable cardinals $\mu \leq \lambda$.